seanelvidge/seanelvidge.github.io/_posts/2018-04-06-Was_there_room_on_the_door_for_two.md

 We now come to the crux of the problem.
 Could the panelling have supported both Jack and Rose?

 First we consider the case which occurred in the film, Rose lying on the panelling.
 To do this we consider the forces acting upon the panelling, the downward force due to weight, and the upward force due to buoyancy.
 The only variable we do not know is the displaced volume.
 Since we know the area of the panel which is in contact with the water we are left to find the height that makes up the submerged portion of the panelling.
 Thus we actually find the depth to which the panelling sinks, clearly we require this to be greater than the total depth of the panel, in order for some of it to remain above water.
-We equate the buoyancy force, $F_B$, with the total weight in the system.
-We use $M_R$, $M_P$ and $M_J$ to represent the mass of Rose, the panel and Jack respectively.
+We equate the buoyancy force, $$F_B$$, with the total weight in the system.
+We use $$M_R$$, $$M_P$$ and $$M_J$$ to represent the mass of Rose, the panel and Jack respectively.

 $$
 \begin{eqnarray*}